techsenger/patternfx/README.md

 * MVVM Compliance.
 The `Mediator` interface defines how a `ViewModel` can initiate the addition or removal of a component without violating MVVM principles.

-In addition to the four classes, a component always has a `ComponentDescriptor` (which is provided by the framework and normally does not require custom implementation) and may include a `ComponentHistory`.
+In addition to the four classes, a component may include a `ComponentHistory`.

-The `ComponentDescriptor` represents the internal metadata and platform-level state of a component.
-The descriptor acts as a technical identity card, containing all framework-related information while keeping it completely separate from business data.
-In other words, the purpose of this class is to ensure that internal component data does not mix with business data within the `ViewModel`.

 The `ComponentHistory` enables the preservation of the component’s state across its lifecycle.
 Data exchange occurs exclusively between the `ComponentViewModel` and the `ComponentHistory`.
 When the component’s state transitions to `INITIALIZING`, data is restored from the `ComponentHistory` to the `ComponentViewModel`.
 Conversely, when the state transitions to `DEINITIALIZED`, data from the `ComponentViewModel` is saved back to the `ComponentHistory`.
 The volume of state information that is restored and persisted is defined by the `HistoryPolicy` enum.

 ### Component Lifecycle<a name="component-lifecycle"></a>